cpsiff/plant-segmentation/index.md

   - Backgrounds with Leaves not belonging to the plant
   - Backgrounds with other variation

 This dataset is comprised of 68 overhead plant images as well as their annotated binary mask counterparts.
 Binary masks created with [Photoshop](https://en.wikipedia.org/wiki/Adobe_Photoshop) and [GIMP](https://en.wikipedia.org/wiki/GIMP).
+Each is 500x500 pixels, and a [tags.json](https://drive.google.com/drive/u/1/folders/1o7BMx_QDEMyHjWjvAFRqM-y4dL1PQiQE) file to differentiate plant and image features, useful for testing an algortihm against a subset of image categories.

 ## Implementing Existing Algorithms